EEOB-BioData/EEOB-BCB-546/schedule.md

 <!-- I think it'd be good to have the current week on top, so when starting a new week, please move
 the previous week to the end and label it with the appropriate number -->

-November 14-16
+November 28-30

-* Lecture 22: Sequence & Alignment Data [[lecture slides](slides/lecture_14Nov-MBH.html)]
+* Lecture 24: Data Management plans & LaTeX [[lecture slides on Overleaf](https://www.overleaf.com/read/jztkfbfjrhnf)]
-* Lecture 23: Shell Scripting, Writing Pipelines, and Parallelizing Tasks [[website](https://data-skills.github.io/unix-and-bash/03-bash-scripts/index.html)]

 ### Week 1